ntrappe/Data_Structures/README.md

 #### Notes:
 It's a linear data structure with has 2 main operations: dequeue ("polling") and enqueue ("offering").
 You remove elements from the front and add elements to the back.
+Often done via singly-linked list since arrays (static) might not be big enough.

 #### Time Complexity:
 | Operation   | Average     | Worst       |